CloudSantosh/jenkins-master-slave-nodes/README.md

 #### Jenkins-slave-node

-This module contains terraform code to create worker/agent/slave node with java.
+This module contains terraform code to create slave node(worker/agent) with java.

-In order to run the terraform code, use the following commands
+### In order to run the terraform code, use the following commands

 - terraform init
 - terraform validate